cyrilc-pro/jfrog-support-bundle-flunky/README.md

 **Optional flags**

--  `server-id` - The ID of the target Artifactory service in JFrog CLI configuration (default: use default service).
+-  `server-id`: The ID of the target Artifactory service in JFrog CLI configuration (default: use default service).
 Example: `--server-id=my-jfrog-service`.

--  `download-timeout` - Timeout of the Support Bundle download (default: 10 min).
+-  `download-timeout`: Timeout of the Support Bundle download (default: 10 min).
 Example: `--download-timeout=15m`.

--  `retry-interval` - Waiting time between a failed download attempt and the next attempt (default: 5 sec).
+-  `retry-interval`: Waiting time between a failed download attempt and the next attempt (default: 5 sec).
 Example:
 `--retry-interval=10s`.

--  `prompt-options` - Specify what is to be included in the created Support Bundle (default: use default Support Bundle configuration).
+-  `prompt-options`: Specify what is to be included in the created Support Bundle (default: use default Support Bundle configuration).
 Example: `--prompt-options`.

--  `target-server-id` - The ID of the Artifactory service to which the Support Bundle will be uploaded (default: JFrog "dropbox" service).
+-  `target-server-id`: The ID of the Artifactory service to which the Support Bundle will be uploaded (default: JFrog "dropbox" service).

 ### Environment variables